Architects: Le Corbusier

 Photographs: Thomas Lewandovski, Flickr User: ChicagoGeek

 One of the most notable projects in this series was the Unite d’ Habitation in Marseilles, France.
 This project had inspired a continued implementation of the design type across Europe.
-The fourth building in the series is the Corbusierhaus in Berlin, Germany.
+The fourth building in the series is the Berlin Unite d’ Habitation, also known as the Corbusierhaus.
 Completed in 1959, it was designed as a symbol for the modernization of Germany after the war and the Cold War.

 Designed for the International Building Exhibition of 1957, the Corbusierhaus is almost an exact carbon copy of the Unite in Marseilles.
 Among the dense living conditions, there are elements of communal living that provide amenities and activities for people to come together.